The History of Architecture: Eras and Styles | Page 3

 Ancient Ukrainian Architecture in the Czech Republic

 While traveling through the Czech lands, it's impossible not to notice Ukrainian architectural landmarks.
-These neat wooden structures are mostly located on natural hills and impress with their exquisite carvings and the perfect proportions of their domes and bell towers.
-These are monuments of Ukrainian folk sacred architecture in the Czech Republic, which are included in the national register and are under state protection
+These neatly crafted wooden structures are mostly located on natural hills and impress with their refined carvings and perfectly proportioned domes and bell towers.
+These are monuments of Ukrainian vernacular sacred architecture in the Czech Republic, listed in the national registry and protected by the state

 - 2024-01-20